 Hamiltons has exhibited the artworks of Irving Penn, Richard Avedon, Helmut Newton, and Robert Mapplethorpe.
 It also represented the work of Sir Don McCullin, who is one of the most famous most photojournalists in the world.
-Photo via bbcontracts.com 2.
-Fraenkel Gallery

 Fraenkel Gallery was established in 1979 in San Francisco.
-It’s a very diverse gallery that represents the historical photographers such as Diane Arbus, Robert Adams, Lee Friedlander, and Hiroshi Sugimoto but it’s also known for its collection of NASA’s lunar photographs.
+It’s a very diverse gallery that represents the historical photographers such as Diane Arbus, Robert Adams, Lee Friedlander, and Hiroshi Sugimoto.
+It also has a collection of NASA’s lunar photographs.

 Fraenkel Gallery is rather active and it maintains long-established relationships with various museums and private collectors around the world.
-Photo via wsimag.com 3.
-Three Shadows Photography Art Center

 This innovative art center was founded in 2007 in Beijing, by Chinese photographer RongRong and his Japanese counterpart Inri.
 Three Shadows Photography Art Center represents one of a kind growing platform for both photography and video.

 This center is located in a Caochangdi complex and it features contemporary Chinese and Japanese photographers along with many American and European masters.
-The center is also known for its extensive library of books on photography and video.
-Photo via swiss.com 4.
-Yossi Milo Gallery
+The center also has an extensive library of books on photography and video.

 Yossi Milo gallery was established in 2000 in New York City.
-It’s a contemporary art gallery focused on photo and video-based pieces.
+It’s a contemporary art gallery which focuses on photo and video-based pieces.
 It’s one of the most eclectic galleries in New York City since it features international mixes of diverse contemporary photographers whose artworks range from the figurative to the abstract.

 TORCH Gallery was founded in Amsterdam in 1984.
 In the beginning, the gallery had the role of a strong platform for emerging Dutch artists who have since achieved recognition across the world.

-This photography gallery was established in 1990 in Milan and it represents one of the most eminent art venues in Italy.
+This photography gallery was established in 1990 in Milan.
+It represents one of the most eminent art venues in Italy.
 It hosts not only a large number of quality exhibitions (dedicated to Berenice Abbott, William Klein, Annie Leibovitz and so on) but also the annual World Press Photo show.

 Magnum Gallery is a cult gallery in Paris, founded by photographers (Robert Capa, David Chim Seymour, Henri Cartier-Bresson, George Rodger, and William Vandivert) for photographers in 1947.
 It still represents one of the world’s most important photographic associations and archives.
 Their library has over one million photographs in print and about half a million photographs available online.
 Magnum Photos is a giant association with 4 editorial offices in New York, London, Paris, and Tokyo.

-This gallery was founded in 1997 in Berlin and has become one of the leading photography galleries.
+This gallery was founded in 1997 in Berlin.
+It has become one of the leading photography galleries.
 It features the art of world-famous photographers such as Diane Arbus, Helmut Newton, Irving Penn, and Man Ray along with the works of young contemporary artists who are still relatively unknown.

 CAMERA WORK has opened the CWC GALLERY in Berlin at the beginning of 2012, which is focusing solely on contemporary photography exhibitions.
 These two galleries collaborate with museums, galleries, and other art institutions worldwide.
-Photo via myartguides.com 9.
-Jackson Fine Art

 This gallery was founded in 1990 in Atlanta, USA and it specializes in 20th century and contemporary photography.
 It has an impressive collection of photographic masterpieces that have been on loan to many important institutions, such as The Met Museum, The LACMA, The Art Institute Chicago and so on.